n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/isolation.md

 By default, a self-hosted n8n instance sends data to n8n's servers.
 It notifies users about available updates, workflow templates, and diagnostics.

-To prevent your n8n instance from connecting with n8n's servers, disable them using these environment variables:
+To prevent your n8n instance from connecting to n8n's servers, set these environment variables to false:

 ```
 N8N_DIAGNOSTICS_ENABLED=false